Managing Nonadherent and Difficult Patients

 Reading time: 3 minutes

-Healthcare providers face many challenges when patients are nonadherent or difficult.
-These behaviors can compromise the provider-patient relationship, and patients might be at an increased risk of misdiagnosis and more likely to have negative outcomes.
+Healthcare providers face many challenges when patients are difficult or do not follow their treatment plans.
+These behaviors can compromise the provider–patient relationship and may potentially lead to suboptimal outcomes and liability risk.

 One study, for example, showed that clinicians were 42 percent more likely to wrongly diagnose a complex medical issue and 6 percent more likely to wrongly diagnose a simple medical issue when dealing with difficult patients.1

-- Be aware of the difference between informed refusal of care and patient nonadherence to an agreed-upon treatment plan.
+- Be aware of the difference between informed refusal of care and patient nonadherence to an agreed-on treatment plan.
 A patient can refuse care even if the consequences might be dire.

 - During each patient encounter, emphasize the importance of following the agreed-on treatment regimen, even if symptoms subside.
 Explain the possible consequences of not following the prescribed treatment plan.

 - With patients’ permission, include family members, caretakers, and significant others in education about the importance of following treatment plans.
-These individuals might help reinforce the importance of adhering to treatment.
+These individuals might help reinforce the significance of adhering to treatment.

 - Consider that a patient-centered approach seeks to get patients more involved in their care.
 During patient encounters, ask open-ended, probing, and nonjudgmental questions to identify factors influencing nonadherence.

-- Try various communication techniques such as motivational interviewing to empower patients to set goals they believe are attainable.
-Understanding the patients’ stages of changing behavior and dealing with discouragement will support a mutually agreed on care plan.
+- Try various communication techniques, such as motivational interviewing, to empower patients to set goals they believe are attainable.
+Understanding a patient’s stages of changing behavior and dealing with discouragement will support a mutually agreed-on care plan.

 - Use a technique such as teach-back to ensure that patients fully understand the information and instructions provided.
 Patients from all racial, ethnic, socioeconomic, and educational backgrounds might have limited health literacy, which can contribute to nonadherence.

 - Consider patients’ lifestyles and medication costs when prescribing.
-A variety of situational, geographic, economic, and cultural issues can contribute to nonadherence.
+A variety of situational, geographic, economic, and cultural issues can contribute to what might be perceived as difficult or nonadherent behavior.

 - If a patient has financial, physical, or emotional limitations that lead to nonadherence, determine whether any community services are available to help the patient overcome treatment barriers.